skienzmatishun/rippreport/content/p/halloween-characters/index.md

 ## DO NOT VOTE PARTY, DEMOCRAT OR REPUBLICAN, VOTE CANDIDATE.

-## JASON FISHER DISTRICT 32 IS NOT A PART OF THE CATALYST MACHINE.
+## JASON FISHER DISTRICT 32 IS NOT A PART OF CATALYST.

 [https://fisherforsenate.com/](https://fisherforsenate.com/)